Improving Admin Center setup and deployment times to boost time-to-value

 • A minimal disruption to users typical workflow

-• Staying within Microsoft Admin Center's rigid design system guidelines
+• Staying within the Microsoft Admin design system (MADS) guidelines

 • Creating a scalable, flexible design for different app setup needs and future updates